George Earthy

-George Robert Earthy (born 5 September 2004) is an English professional footballer who plays as a midfielder for club West Ham United.
+George Robert Earthy (born 5 September 2004) is an English professional footballer who plays as an attacking midfielder or right midfielder for club Reading.

 Club career

+West Ham United

 Earthy joined West Ham United at under-6 level, later signing his first professional contract with the club at the age of 17 in June 2022.
-Earthy was part of the West Ham under-18 side that won an FA Youth Cup and U18 Premier League South double during the 2022–23 season.
-On 14 March 2024, Earthy made his first team debut for West Ham, coming on as a late substitute in a 5–0 win against Freiburg in the UEFA Europa League round of 16.
+He was part of the West Ham under-18 side that won an FA Youth Cup and U18 Premier League South double during the 2022–23 season.
+On 14 March 2024, he made his first team debut for West Ham, coming on as a late substitute in a 5–0 win against Freiburg in the UEFA Europa League round of 16.

 On 14 April 2024, Earthy later made his Premier League debut in a game against Fulham coming on as an 82nd minute substitute for Michail Antonio.
 After only a few minutes he was in a collision with team-mate Edson Álvarez.
 He lost consciousness after his head hit the ground resulting in lengthy medical assistance including receiving oxygen, before being stretchered off to be substituted by Maxwel Cornet as West Ham lost 2–0.
 A statement from West Ham, the following day, said Earthy had been discharged from hospital and had returned home.
 On 11 May 2024, Earthy made his return to the West Ham side, scoring with his first touch, 67 seconds after his introduction as a substitute, in West Ham's 3–1 win against Luton Town.
 Following the game, Earthy was presented with the West Ham's Mark Noble Young Hammer of the Year award.

+Bristol City (loan)

 On 14 August 2024, Earthy joined EFL Championship club Bristol City on a season long loan.

 He made his Bristol City debut on 17 August.
 Coming on as a late substitute, two minutes later he played a key role in the winning goal as City beat Millwall 4–3.
 At the end of the season he was voted Bristol City's Young Player of the Year.

+Return to Bristol City (loan)

+On 9 January 2026, Earthy rejoined Bristol City on loan until the end of the 2025–26 season, after limited first-team opportunities with West Ham United in the Premier League.

+Reading

+On 19 August 2026, Earthy joined Reading on a permanent transfer for an undisclosed fee, signing a three-year contract.